Tnixc/simple/README.md

 <img src="image.webp" alt="alt" />
 ```

+> [!NOTE]
-You can double click on a rendered markdown element and edit it from the web.
+> You can double click on a rendered markdown element and edit it from the web.
 The changes will be reflected in the source file.
 It is a bit flakely with escaped html entities, so try to avoid using those.

 ### Template entries